 10 Indoor Activities for Winter

-- Have a carpet picnic or tea party.
+- Have a picnic or tea party in the living room.

-Grab a blanket to lay on the floor (makes it seem like a real picnic plus you save the carpet or floor!).
+Grab a blanket for the floor (makes it seem like a real picnic plus it protects the carpet).
 If you have a play tea set, that would work perfectly.
 If not, just use small cups and plates.
 We like to have peanut butter and jelly sandwiches that we cut into small pieces or make chocolate chip cookies just for the tea party.
-You could have the carpet picnic for lunch or dinner for something different and also do a tea party on the same day!
+You could have a picnic for lunch or dinner and do a tea party on the same day!

 - Build a fort or set up an indoor tent.